Have a (Virtual) Seat

 services?

 Ivy Pay is a HIPAA secure app that allows me to collect fees virtually.
 Following your intake session, the app will send a text prompting you to enter a card you wish to have on file for charging.
 You will not have to download the app to enter payment information.
-If you need to change payment methods, you can request a new link to enter your card information and I will send that through the app.
+If you need to change payment methods, you can request a new link to enter your card information, which I will send through the app.

 what if telehealth